MrDaPoyo/ebook/chapter1.md

 ## 1.1.2 Essential Extensions for Web Development in VScode

 VScode offers a huge collection of extensions that enhance the web development experience.
+These can be installed from the *extensions* tab in the left sidebar.
 Here are some essential extensions to consider:

 1. **HTML CSS Support**: Provides autocompletion and syntax highlighting for HTML and CSS.
 2. **Live Server**: Launches a local development server and automatically refreshes the browser whenever you make changes to your HTML, CSS, or JavaScript files.
 I personally love this extension because it makes web development so easy, that I can finish websites in a matter of minutes.